stccenter/AQ-Formal-Study/README.md

      Execute the scripts or commands outlined in the README files to train and evaluate the models.
 This could involve running a Python or R script depending on the model and framework.

 5. **Integrate All Results**
-   After running the models, you should load each output into a "results.csv" file.
+   After running the models, you should load each output into a "sample_results.csv" file.
 Please include the R^2, RMSE, and elapsed time.
-   Later, we will use this "results.csv" file to visualize our data.
+   Later, we will use this "sample_results.csv" file to visualize our data.

 6. **Visualize Results**
    To visualize the results, we will employ RStudio, specifically, R's package "ggplot2".
-Make sure to load in your consolidated "results.csv" file.
+Make sure to load in your consolidated "sample_results.csv" file.

 ## TensorFlow